-Stormwater management for the project will accomplished by installing a roofline drip edge along the building and by installing two stone-bermed level spreaders that will receive concentrated flow from the parking area and convert it to sheet flow over the embankment.
+Stormwater management for the project will accomplished by installing a roofline drip edge along the building and by installing a stone-bermed level spreader adjacent to the new parking spaces that will receive concentrated flow from the parking area and convert it to sheet flow over the embankment.
 Erosion control measures have been proposed along the perimeter of the site and at the construction entrance.

-The proposed 3-unit residential dwelling is expected to generate approximately 2 peak-hour trip ends for vehicle traffic, which can be adequately accommodated by the existing roadways.
-Androscoggin Street will be extended to provide a suitable turn-around area in the driveway that will be constructed to access the 3-unit building.
+The proposed 2-unit residential dwelling is expected to generate approximately 2 peak-hour trip ends for vehicle traffic, which can be adequately accommodated by the existing roadways.
 The proposed driveway is located at the end of Androscoggin Street and there is adequate sight distance at the vehicle driveway.
-A turn-around has been designed for the driveway so that vehicles will not need to back out into Androscoggin Street.
+It was noted during the site walk that there is an existing vehicle turn-around area adjacent to the pump station within the road right-of-way.
+We have proposed the parking spaces to be built with some separation from the right-of-way so that the new parking spaces will not limit the movement of vehicles turning around at the end of the road.

-The project will include a water main extension within Androscoggin Street and 3 separate water services into the site.
+The project will include a water main extension within Androscoggin Street and 2 separate water services into the site.
 Sewer services will be connected into the existing 8" sewer main that is located in Androscoggin Street that drains to an existing pump station.
 We have provided the design plans to Portland Water District for review and approval.

-We anticipate that the sitework to complete the project will cost approximately \$80,000 including foundation excavation, utility services, the water main extension, gravel placement and paving.
+We anticipate that the sitework to complete the project will cost approximately \$20,000 including utility services and the water main extension.
+The cost to excavate the foundation and build the duplex with the paved parking spaces would be in addition to this amount.